 Furthermore, the Faculty of Theology is an active member of the Center for Byzantine Research (C.B.R.), which is under the administration of the University’s Senate.
 C.B.R. consists of five departments (Greek Medieval Literature, Byzantine History, Byzantine Archaeology and Byzantine Law) and is administered by a five-member board of directors, to which the Department of Theology is represented every two years by alternate representatives from the two departments.

-The School of Pastoral and Social Theology was structured under four Departments which aim at realizing, each one separately while at the same time in complete collaboration, Orthodox Theology and Culture Education.
+The School of Social Theology and Christian Culture was structured under four Departments which aim at realizing, each one separately while at the same time in complete collaboration, Orthodox Theology and Culture Education.

 - Department of Holy Scripture and Patristics